 Adult, Female

 Dunedoo was first recorded in 2009.
 She lost her first calf in 2016.
 Her second calf, Marnz (male) born in 2017 is now a juvenile and is regularly spotted spending time with other juvenile dolphins in the Riverpark.
-Dunedoo sadly lost her third calf in Feb 2022 but has recently given birth to another calf in April 2023.
+Dunedoo sadly lost her third calf in Feb 2022 but gave birth to another calf in April 2023.
+Sadly, this calf is now entangled in fishing line.

 Panuni